briis/renoweb/README.md

 [![Community Forum][forum-shield]][forum]

 The renoweb integration adds support for retreiving Garbage Collection data from Municipalities around Denmark.
-The integration uses the same lookup API's as the Municipalities do, so if your Municipality uses RenoWeb as their data API, there is very good chance that this integration will work for you.
+The integration uses the same lookup API's as the Municipalities do, so if your Municipality uses Renoweb as their data API, there is very good chance that this integration will work for you.

 #### This integration will set up the following platforms.